Publish a Mirror

 metadata.json | Declares publisher identity and protocol version |

-Beyond that, a Mirror can contain any AIEP artefact type: certificates, audit events, compliance records, schemas, ledger entries, and downloads.
+Beyond the minimum, a Mirror can contain any AIEP artefact type: certificates, audit events, compliance records, schemas, ledger entries, and downloads.
+Publish as much or as little as your use case requires.

 Mirror vs website